-When we have health problems, we do our research thoroughly and if it doesn’t match what doctors or paediatricians say, we often trust our own research more and/or get a second opinion.
-We always question authorities, because holding a title doesn’t make you a professional.
+When we have health problems, we do our research thoroughly and if it doesn’t match what doctors or paediatricians say, we question the doctor's opinion and/or get a second opinion.
+We believe it's our responsbility to question authorities, because unfortunately holding a title doesn’t make anybody a professional.

 This spared the children a lot of unnecessary antibiotics.

 It spared Oliver a catheter up his penis when a simple urine test bag was enough: I will never forget the condescending look on the paediatrician’s face – he then had to admit that *I* was right.

 It spared Oliver a hand X-ray which we refused to allow for a simple falling nail with no pain in the finger: "But ma'am, do you know that holding the cell phone close to your child is more dangerous than an X-ray?", I got told by the professional that day (the worst of the worst is a professional with an ego, as it immediately escalates to abuse of power).

 It spared myself more weeks in the hospital when the professionals thought an antibiotic was working – "she has no fever", they said – while they were also filling me up with painkillers (which they didn't communicate to me): I insisted that they stopped giving me painkillers and the high fever returned immediately.
 After a week of just waiting, this is when they realized they had to put in a thicker drainage – with more pain and more time in the hospital.